 Summary of Decision:

-On November 20, 2015, the Discipline Committee found that Dr. Varenbut committed an act of professional misconduct in that he engaged in conduct or an act or omission relevant to the practice of medicine that, having regard to all the circumstances, would reasonably be regarded by members as disgraceful, dishonourable or unprofessional.
-Dr. Varenbut admitted to the allegation.
+• engaging in an act or omission relevant to the practice of medicine that, having regard to all the circumstances, would reasonably be regarded by registrants as disgraceful, dishonourable or unprofessional.

-The Discipline Committee ordered and directed that:
+On the same date, the Discipline Committee ordered that:

 Reasons for Decision: Download Full Decision (PDF)